Care Volunteer Projects in India

 Voluntary Orphanage and Special Needs work with Projects Abroad

-The orphanages and care centres in India that we work with are located in New Delhi.
+The orphanages and care centres in India that we work with are located in Jaipur.

-The centres cater for orphans, children in care and children with disabilities aged from 2 - 18.
+The centres cater for orphans, children in care, street children and children with disabilities aged from 2 - 18.
 In many cases your day will begin early when you will be required to help the children get ready for school.
 You might have the middle of the day free, or you might like to stay on to help out with other social care activities.

 In whichever volunteer Care project you find yourself, you need to be ready for a challenge.
 Many of the children are desperate for attention and there will be many present who have health problems or who require special attention due to disabilities.